ppy/osu-wiki/news/2024/2024-09-27-autumn-2024-fanart-voting.md

 [![Click here to start voting in the Autumn 2024 Fanart Contest!](/wiki/shared/news/2024-09-27-autumn-2024-fanart-voting/vote.png)](https://osu.ppy.sh/community/contests/221)

-In case you need a reminder, rewards for this contest as follows:
+In case you need a reminder, the rewards for this contest are as follows:

 - A selection of the top-voted finalists will be **featured on the main menu**.
 - Top-voted entries will receive **3 months of osu!supporter**.